 El Sobrante Landfill employs a dedicated environmental engineer, environmental protection specialist, and retains consulting specialists to provide testing and monitoring of all drainage components within the landfill as required by State and Local regulatory agencies.
-There was one qualifying sampling event during 2022 per the requirements contained in the Industrial General Permit for Storm Water Discharges (Water Quality Order No.2014-0057-DWQ).
+There were three qualifying sampling events during 2023 per the requirements contained in the Industrial General Permit for Storm Water Discharges (Water Quality Order No.2014-0057-DWQ).
 No sample was outside of holding times.
-The event on December 12, 2022 produced a sample from one discharge location (Outfall 001).
-The sample was reported on the Stormwater Multiple

-Application and Report Tracking System (SMARTS).
-See appendix for the 2022 Annual Drainage System Maintenance Report.
-In 2022, exceedances occurred for parameters listed within the Pollution Source Assessment.
+The events on January 30, 2023 and March 15, 2023 produced samples from one discharge location (Outfall North).
+On the February 24, 2023 event, samples were collected from both discharge locations (Outfall North and Outfall 001).
+The samples were reported on the Stormwater Multiple Application and Report Tracking System (SMARTS).
+See appendix for the 2023 Annual Drainage System Maintenance Report.
+In 2023, an average numeric action level (NAL) exceedance occurred for iron, which is a parameter listed within the Pollution Source Assessment.
 In response, the site has implemented additional BMPs and other control measures.
+The 2023 Level 2 Exceedance Response Action (ERA) Technical Report was submitted and certified via SMARTS.

 On March 21, 2019 and December 12, 2019, the Santa Ana Regional Water Quality Control Board approved the site's Notice of Non-Applicability (NONA) Technical Reports which include a total of 17 NONA basins and an underground storage chamber.
 Due to the approved NONA coverage and closed vegetative areas of the landfill no longer discharging industrial stormwater, two sampling outfalls remain at the facility.